HaroonRafique/PyORBIT3/README.md

 # PyOrbit3 package installation

+## Notes
+- This compilation (with PTC) is only tested on Redhat Fedora 40
+- As such instructions may be incomplete on other platforms
+- It is suggested to create a virtual environment and install PTC-PyORBIT3 there

 ## 1. Introduction
 This guide provides instructions how to install PyORBIT code. <br>
 This guide doesn't cover MPI enabled installation. <br>